ponbac/ponbac-xyz/src/content/blog/translations-tool-part-1.md

 This method is used to find both `<FormattedMessage />` and `formatMessage()` usages.
 The `opening_tag` parameter is used to identify the start of the usage pattern, and the `id_tag` parameter is used to identify the start of the translation key.

+The method iterates over each line of the file, looking for the `opening_tag`.
+Once it finds it, it starts looking for the `id_tag`.
+If it finds it, it extracts the key and adds it to the results.
+If it doesn't find it, it looks for a ternary operator `?` _(which is often used to conditionally render a translation in our codebase)_ and then looks for the `id_tag` again.
+If it finds it, it extracts the key and adds it to the results.

+Keeping track of the state of the method is done with the `found_opening` and `found_ternary` variables.
+These variables are used to determine if the method is currently looking for an `id_tag` or if it's looking for the second part of a ternary operator.
+If the method finds a `/>` tag, it resets the state variables, as this means that we failed to find the `id_tag` and are now looking for a new `opening_tag`.

 ### Key Extraction Utilities

 To facilitate key extraction, we use a couple of utility functions: `extract_id()` and `extract_quoted_string()`.
 These functions utilize [nom](https://github.com/rust-bakery/nom) to navigate to the desired tags and extract the enclosed keys: